 If this sounds odd remember that each application bumps you down about 5 points.
 That doesn’t sound like much when you’re up above that magic 720 number for your credit score.
 But when you’re down to 675 every point coints.
 Remember yesterday we went over the credit “score” tiers that I like to use:

 As you can see from the above diagram the 20 point difference between 710 and 690 is much larger than the different between 730 and 710.
 With the former you’re dropping a tier, with the latter you’re falling inside the same tier.
 Applying for cards, bumps your score down.
 Normally the new credit card you get will help to raise your score in the long term.
 By not getting those new cards means you don’t have the new credit line to help increase your score in the long run, and so each application has a harsher effect both short term, and long term.
+This can be confusing for anyone to understand, especially if you are trying to manage your finances a lot better.
+With this being said, doing a search into something simple like best credit card consolidation may give you tips on how to make your financial situation stable once again.

 Pay Your Bills in Full, on Time, All the Time